URL path: Index page // Vitamin Comprehensive Profile

 360€

 The Vitamin Comprehensive Profile includes testing of water-soluble vitamins B1, B2, B3, B5, B6, B7, B9, B12, and C as well as fat-soluble vitamins A (beta-carotene and retinol), D, E (alpha- and gamma-tocopherol), and vitamin K1 and K2.
-It is an excellent tool for a quick and comprehensive assessment of the body's nutritional status.
+It is an excellent tool for quickly and comprehensively assessing the body's nutritional status.

 Who should do the Vitamin Comprehensive Profile?